deadbok/fullscreen-clock/src/server/README.md

+# Introduction

+This is the server part of the full screen clock.
+It is a flask application controlled by a web configuration interface (TBD) and a REST interface.

+The servers has the following tasks.

+ * Queue messages for the client.
+ * Repeat messages.
+ * Control repeat interval.
+ * Add messages by running plug-ins.
+ * Add messages using the REST interface.
+ * Configure the clock using a web interface.
+(TBD)

+# Interfaces

 ## API endpoints

  * `/api/line<0/1>`: (GET)
     * Get a line that is to be displayed by the client.
     * JSON:

             {
                 'text': <string>,
                 'icon': <string>